Hecter94/EndlessSky-PluginArchive/Working/Fire Corporation/README.md

-# **_THIS REPOSITORY IS NO LONGER BEING MAINTAINED.
-IT HAS BEEN REPLACED BY https://github.com/Cromha-Plugins/Fire-Corporation!_**

 # Fire-Corporation

 One of the greatest manufacturers in human space (in their own opinion) is Fire Corporation.
 They produce several ships for civilian and military uses.